Skip to Content

 Conclusion

-With this simple guide, we hope you now know why ESPN keeps asking for your provider, and that you had an active streaming service you can utilize if you do not have cable TV.
+With this simple guide, we hope you now know why ESPN asks you for a TV provider and that you have an active streaming service you can utilize if you do not have cable TV.

-If, however, you have input your details and the app still keeps requesting you to add your provider information, there could be a problem with your account.
+If, however, you have input your details and the problem persists, there could be a problem with your account.